-Diagram 6-1 Measurement of length (View from the top)
+Direction of attack Diagram 6-1 Measurement of length (View from the top) Z Direction of attack

 Diagram 6-2 Measurement when attacking while rotating the body

 The judge will measure the length of the arm in the attack state extended back and forth as Diagram 6-1 and 6-2.
 In the case of an authorized robot, it conforms to the certified robot standard.